matthew1000/node-snowmix/README.md

 This library models and provides helper functions for *feeds*, *vfeeds* (virtual feeds), *audio feeds*, *texts*, and *images*.
 Other things (e.g. shapes) can still be handled by sending the relevant Tcl commands.

-This library does not currently start or stop Snowmix.
+This library does not currently start Snowmix.
 Nor does it help control the (GStreamer) inputs and outputs, though there are some [example scripts](./scripts) to get you going.

 # Usage